 Semester course; 3 seminar hours.
 3 credits.
 An examination of the history, motivations and procedures of museums collecting.
 Considers the ethical and logistical issues involved in acquiring objects (through bequests and purchase), in releasing objects (through restitution and deaccessioning) and in stewardship of objects (through conservation and registration).
 Also provides understanding of the roles and responsibilities of curators, collections managers, registrars and conservators, as well as an understanding of the structural organization of curatorial/collections staff.

 Semester course; 3 seminar hours.
 3 credits.
-Prerequisite: ARTH 681, ARTH 682, ARTH 683 or ARTH 691.
-Students work collaboratively to develop an exhibit script that reflects a contemporary museological issue through the display of artworks and/or artifacts.
+Prerequisite: ARTH 681, ARTH 683 or ARTH 691.
+Enrollment is restricted to graduate students and students in the accelerated opportunity.
+In this course, students work collaboratively to develop an exhibit script that reflects a contemporary museological issue through the display of artworks and/or artifacts.

 ARTH 690.
 Historiography and Methodology of Art History.
 3 Hours.